Yandex Pay Card

 Image of bed sheets

-Plastic card ordering
+Plastic card

-Card details & credentials
+Card details

 Image of coffee being poured into a glass

-A flexible debit card experience across platforms
+A flexible debit card experience across Yandex services

 We expanded the debit card beyond the native banking app by building it as an SDK.
 This allowed us to integrate card management into multiple Yandex services, adapting it to different user flows and contexts